athack-ctf/chall2025-man-hat-sin-cos-2/README.md

 The flag is the nickname he gave to the car (all lowercase).
 *As usual, the format is ATHACKCTF{}

+No files need to be downloaded by participants for this challenge

 ## Category(ies)